 -Practice with integrity and ethics.
 Know your growing edges and refer to a team member when needed.

--A commitment to ongoing cultural competency development, and anti-racism work
+-A commitment to ongoing cultural competency development, and anti-racism work.
+An LGBTQ affirming and welcoming stance.

 -Must have a smartphone, laptop computer, and feel competent technically

--Ability to see clients at least 2 evenings a week, and a weekend day.
+-Ability to see 15 clients hours a week, including at least 2 evenings a week, or an evening and a weekend day.

 -Dependable and responsive.
 Grounded and easy to get along with.